 Ratio analysis is a popular technique of financial analysis.
 It is used to visualize and extract information from financial statements.
-It focuses on ratios that reflect the profitability, efficiency, financing leverage, and other vital information about a business.
+It focuses on ratios that reflect profitability, efficiency, financing leverage, and other vital information about a business.
 The ratios can be used for both horizontal analysis and vertical analysis.
-While they are a popular form of analysis, there are many limitations of ratio analysis financial analysts should be aware of.
+While they are a popular form of analysis, there are many limitations of ratio analysis that financial analysts should be aware of.

 One of the key factors in ratio analysis is the comparison to the benchmark companies of an industry.
-This type of financial analysis can be useful for both internal management and outsider analysts of the company, as it provides significant insights from the financial statements.
+This type of financial analysis can be useful to both internal management and outsider analysts of the company, as it provides significant insights from the financial statements.

 What are the limitations of ratio analysis?